 Try different variations of fruit to see what you like.
 For example, try freezing blueberries before munching on them.
 Their texture can help satisfy the craving for candy, while also providing important nutrients.
 You can also mix berries with plain yogurt and a small amount of honey, or try a few berries together in the form of a smoothie.

 Dark chocolate is full of components that will help you reduce your anxiety.
 Before grabbing a chocolate bar though, make sure to get the high-quality kind that is at least 70 percent cocoa.
-Chocolate, like the leafy greens, also have magnesium, and, like berries, is packed with antioxidants.
-Because it is considered to be a sweet, dark chocolate can also fight cravings.
+Chocolate, like leafy greens, also has magnesium, and, like berries, is packed with antioxidants.
+Because it is considered to be sweet, dark chocolate can also fight cravings.
 Make sure to only eat a little at a time, however, because dark chocolate is high in calories.